-- the initiation, timing, progress and results of preclinical and clinical trials for CC8464, CT2000 and any other compounds, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the timing, scope or results of regulatory filings and approvals, including timing of final U.S. Food and Drug Administration ("FDA") marketing and other regulatory approval of CC8464 and CT2000; - our ability to achieve certain accelerated or orphan drug designations from the FDA; - our estimates regarding the potential market opportunity for CC8464 and CT2000; - our research and development programs for our lead compounds, CC8464 and CT2000; - our plans and ability to successfully develop and commercialize future compounds, including CC8464 and CT2000; - · our ability to identify and develop new compounds; - our ability to identify, recruit and retain key personnel; - our commercialization, marketing and manufacturing capabilities and strategy; - the implementation of our business model, strategic plans for our business, lead compounds and technology; - the scalability and commercial viability of our proprietary manufacturing methods and processes; - the rate and degree of market acceptance and clinical utility of our lead and any other future compounds; - our competitive position; - our intellectual property position and our ability to protect our intellectual property and enforce our intellectual property rights; - our financial performance; - developments and projections relating to our competitors and our industry; - our ability to establish and maintain collaborations or obtain additional funding; - our expectations related to the use of proceeds from the offering of the shares registered in the Company's initial public offering (the "IPO"); - our estimates regarding expenses, future revenue, capital requirements and needs for or ability to obtain additional financing; - the impact of laws and regulations; and - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
+- the initiation, timing, progress and results of preclinical and clinical trials for CC8464, CT2000, CT3000 and any other compounds, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the timing, scope or results of regulatory filings and approvals, including timing of final U.S. Food and Drug Administration ("FDA") marketing and other regulatory approval of CC8464, CT2000 and CT3000; - our ability to achieve certain accelerated or orphan drug designations from the FDA; - our estimates regarding the potential market opportunity for CC8464, CT2000 and CT3000; - our research and development programs for our lead compounds, CC8464, CT2000 and CT3000; - our plans and ability to successfully develop and commercialize future compounds, including CC8464, CT2000 and CT3000; - our ability to identify and develop new compounds; - our ability to identify, recruit and retain key personnel; - our commercialization, marketing and manufacturing capabilities and strategy; - the implementation of our business model, strategic plans for our business, lead compounds and technology; - the scalability and commercial viability of our proprietary manufacturing methods and processes; - the rate and degree of market acceptance and clinical utility of our lead and any other future compounds; - our competitive position; - our intellectual property position and our ability to protect our intellectual property and enforce our intellectual property rights; - our financial performance; - developments and projections relating to our competitors and our industry; - our ability to establish and maintain collaborations or obtain additional funding;

+- our estimates regarding expenses, future revenue, capital requirements and needs for or ability to obtain additional financing; - the impact of laws and regulations; and - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").

-Forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described in 'Risk Factors' and elsewhere in this Report.
+Forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described in "Risk Factors" and elsewhere in this Report.
 Moreover, we operate in a very competitive and rapidly changing environment, and new risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Also, forward-looking statements represent our management's beliefs and assumptions only as of the date of this Report.
 You should read this Report and the documents that we have filed as exhibits hereto completely and with the understanding that our actual future results may be materially different from what we expect.